University of New Hampshire School of Law: Intellectual Property Summer Institute

 The school also hosts the Intellectual Property Summer Institute (IPSI), where students and professionals from around the world gather to take IP courses and attend seminars from prominent IP practitioners and scholars.
-IPSI was first established in 1987, and was brought back in a completely virtual format in 2020.
+IPSI was first established in 1987 and was brought back in 2020.
+In 2023, IPSI was hosted by UNH Franklin Pierce in Silicon Valley.

 Employment

-According to the 2019 ABA Employment Summary Report, 96.7% of the Class of 2019 obtained employment within ten months after graduation.
-80% of graduates from the Class of 2019 were employed in bar passage-required jobs.
-The school is ranked 1st in New England and 5th in the U.S. for jobs on the open market.
+According to the 2022 ABA Employment Summary Report, 90% of the Class of 2022 obtained employment within ten months after graduation.
+77% of graduates from the Class of 2022 were employed in bar passage-required jobs.

 Cost

-The tuition at the University of New Hampshire School of Law for the 2018–2019 academic year was $37,401 for NH residents and $41,401 for non-residents.
-The Law School Transparency estimated debt-financed cost of attendance for three years is $201,783; however, only 1.9% of students pay full price.
+The tuition at the University of New Hampshire School of Law for the 2023–2024 academic year is $40,000 for NH residents and $48,000 for non-residents.
+The Law School Transparency estimated debt-financed cost of attendance for three years is $219,793; however, only 3.5% of students pay full price.

-Students
+Student Life & Organizations

-For the class entering in 2021, UNH Franklin Pierce School of Law accepted 49.70% of applicants with 37.44% of those accepted enrolling, while the enrolled students had an average 158 LSAT score and 3.5 college GPA.
+For the class entering in 2023, UNH Franklin Pierce School of Law accepted 51.74% of applicants with 33.51% of those accepted enrolling, while the enrolled students had an average 156 LSAT score and 3.48 college GPA.

 Students from around the world attend UNH Franklin Pierce School of Law, and the school celebrates the traditions and cultures of its many international students throughout the year.
-The school hosts events such as Lunar New Year, the Indian "festival of lights" or Diwali, an Afro-Caribbean Night and a Christmas party.
-Each summer, UNH Law holds the Intellectual Property Summer Institute, during which student barbecues have become a tradition on evenings during summer.
+The school hosts events such as Lunar New Year and the Indian "festival of lights" or Diwali.
+Each summer, UNH Law holds the Intellectual Property Summer Institute.
 During Orientation Week, students partake in an annual ice cream social.
 Fall midterms are closely followed by the Buck Bowl, an intramural touch football tournament.
 The annual Barrister's Ball is organized by the Student Bar Association and takes place in the spring.
-With a tradition rich in public service, the school hosts the Bruce Friedman Community Service Day each year, honoring the late professor Bruce E. Friedman, an advocate of social justice.
+With a tradition rich in public service, the school hosts a Pro Bono Week.

-Organizations

 Students run a variety of professional and cultural organizations, including the Student Bar Association (SBA) which serves as the student government.
-Students participate in two law journals—IDEA: The Law Review of the Franklin Pierce Center for Intellectual Property and the University of New Hampshire Law Review—and send Moot Court teams to competitions around the United States.
+Students participate in three law journals—IDEA: The Law Review of the Franklin Pierce Center for Intellectual Property, the University of New Hampshire Law Review, and the UNH Sports Law Review — and send Moot Court teams to competitions around the United States.

+The law school was originally located in a barn in East Concord before moving to its current location near White Park.
+An on-campus cafe is run by a nearby food cooperative.
+Students generally live close to campus, often renting rooms from local residents.